PrimeTimeTran/rn-todosList/README.md

 ---

-### **Milestone 3 🛣🏃 Kick the user over to a new screen when they toggle a todo**
+### **Milestone 3 🛣🏃 Kick the user over to a new screen when they toggle.
+Add some transitions & fix the submit problem**

 Remember this image?
 Conceptually this is what we're doing.
-We want to push a new screen on top of the one we have, and then when a user presses back, pop it off.
+We want to push a new screen on top of the one we're currently on, `AllScreen`, and then when a user presses back, pop it off.

 ![Stack Navigator](http://mcgivery.com/wp-content/uploads/2015/12/stack.png)

-**A)** Define a new component `SingleTodoScreen` which will show all the information about our todos.
+**A)** Define a new component `SingleTodoScreen` which will show the information about a single todo.

 <details>